kenrickyuan/cardmarket-export-script/README.md

 4. **Test on CardMarket**
    - Navigate to any Magic page on cardmarket.com
    - Open browser console (F12)
-   - Look for initialization messages starting with `🔧 MKM Helper DEV:`
+   - Look for initialization messages starting with `🔧 Kenrick's Tools DEV:`

 ### Development Workflow